pymc-devs/pymc-examples/examples/case_studies/Missing_Data_Imputation.myst.md

 We've now seen multiple approaches to the imputation of missing data.
 We have focused on an example where the reason for the missing data is not immediately obvious given how different employees might very well have different reasons for under-specifying their relationship with management.
 However the techniques applied here are quite general.

-The multivariate normal approaches to imputation work surprisingly well in many cases, but the more cutting edge approach is the sequential specification of chained equations.
+The multivariate normal approaches to imputation works surprisingly well in many cases, but the more cutting edge approach is the sequential specification of chained equations.
 The Bayesian approach here is **state of the art** because we are quite free to use more than simple regression models as the component models for our imputation equations.
 For each equation we can be liberal in our choice of likelihood terms and the priors we allow over the sampling distributions.
-We can also add hierarchical structure to respect natural clusters in our data.
-This is important because the flexibility of the Bayesian approach can then be tailored to the appropriate complexity of our theory about why our data is missing.
+We can also add hierarchical structure to respect natural clusters in our data in so far as they constrain the patterns of missing data.

+This general point is important - the flexibility of the Bayesian approach can be tailored to the appropriate complexity of our theory about why our data is missing.
 Similar considerations apply to the estimation procedures involved in counterfactual inference.
 The more developed our theory for why the data is missing (why the world is as it is, and not another way), the more we need a flexible modelling framework to capture the subtleties of the theory.
+Bayesian modelling is a superb tool for this loop of theory construction and evaluation.

 +++